What Is a DAW? (Digital Audio Workstation Explained)

 • A DAW is a software program for making music, recording, editing, mixing, and manipulating sound.

-• DAW software works on both the mac and windows operating systems.
+• DAW software works on both the Mac and Windows operating systems.

 • The computer works as a host for the sound card, while the program offers the interface and capability for audio editing.